The ideology of gossip

 We need not spend much time on psychoanalytical examination of why our trickster god is called Pope (her clothes are a major unspoken sub-theme as in the Vatican).

 Nor need we do more than observe that the childish "associates" of Olivia Pope are, like infants, unable to control the violent impulses inside them, in this case towards graphic torture of others.
 We can note (as part of the infantilism characterizing the Pope office members) that a major plotline involves a character (female) discovering and cultivating the "monster" inside her, even to the point of torturing the people closest to her.

 In contrast to real life, however, no-one seems to take being tortured personally.
 What they do take personally is the possibility of being publicly involved in a scandal.

 How much this represents a fantasy today is clear from the first year of the Trump administration, where scandal has followed scandal without any discernible effect on the public life or reputation of those involved, unless criminal activities are involved.
-In 2018 Scandal's overheated dramas seem hysterical rather than realistic.
+In 2018 Scandal's overheated dramas seemed hysterical rather than realistic.